CBA-Consult/CBA-Modern-Workplace---Teamwork/README.md

 # CBA-Modern-Workplace-Teamwork
 Modern Workplace and modern collaboration and teamwork.
-CBA Modern Workplace and Teamwork has a value proposition aimed at adding value to Teams by integrating the Belbin Role Classification.
+CBA Modern Workplace and Teamwork has a value proposition aimed at adding value to Teams by integrating the Belbin Role Classification - Mainly to be used as Ice Breaker when project teams are shaped and teams are created.

 With CBA Consult Moderrn Workplace and Teams collabortion in Microsoft Teams have started working a the classic Belbin roles for user classification and assign one of the Belbin Roles based on the user account text classifications.